patrickcping/pingone-go-sdk-v2/management/docs/IdentityProviderAttribute.md

 ### NewIdentityProviderAttribute

-`func NewIdentityProviderAttribute(name string, value string, update EnumIdentityProviderAttributeMappingType, ) *IdentityProviderAttribute`
+`func NewIdentityProviderAttribute(name string, value string, update EnumIdentityProviderAttributeMappingUpdate, ) *IdentityProviderAttribute`

 NewIdentityProviderAttribute instantiates a new IdentityProviderAttribute object This constructor will assign default values to properties that have it defined,